flofloflo/laravel-distancematrix-ai/README.md

 ## Credits

--   [Final Bytes](https://github.com/finalbytes/distancematrix-ai-api) - I used his distancematrix-ai-api package as starting point for this implementation
+-   [Final Bytes](https://github.com/finalbytes/google-distance-matrix-api) - I used his google-distance-matrix-api package as starting point for this implementation
 -   [Spatie](https://spatie.be/open-source) - Using their package skeleton
 -   [Florian Heller](https://github.com/flofloflo)
 -   [All Contributors](../../contributors)